xonixx/xonixx.github.io/awk_tech_notes.md

 ## Local variables

 All variables are global by default.
 However, if you add a variable to the function parameters (like `i` above) it becomes local.
-Javascript works in a similar way, although there are more suitable `var`/`let`/`const` keywords.
+JavaScript works in a similar way, although there are more suitable `var`/`let`/`const` keywords.
 In practice, it is customary to separate "real" function parameters from "local" parameters with additional spaces for clarity.

 Although Brian Kernighan (the K in AWK) regrets this design, in practice it works just fine.